Blaisorblade/pdbp.github.io/index.md

 [*The essence of functional programming*](http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=E09A5FD9362F6780675ADF29471B7428?doi=10.1.1.38.9516&rep=rep1&type=pdf).

 `trait Computation` is about *computation descriptions*.
-Computation descriptions are defined in terms of *computational capabilities* that are declared in `trait Computation`.
+Computation descriptions are defined in terms of *computational capabilities* that are declared as members of `trait Computation`.

 By abuse of notation, we often simply refer to computation descriptions as *computations*.
 We hope that this does not lead to any confusion.